klucly/nogui/README.md

 import nogui
 ```

-Then we need an object of class `Matrix`, it will be our window by the symbols and we will call it `matrix`:
+Then we need an object of class `Matrix`, it will be our window of the symbols and we will call it `matrix`:
 ```python
 from nogui import Matrix # importing the engine

 matrix = Matrix() # making the matrix
 ```

-If we will start this, nothing will happen, because we will do not show
+If we start this nothing happens because we do not show
-our [window](#class-matrix), just create it, to show it you can write some code:
+our [window](#class-matrix), just create it.
+To show it you can write the following:

 ```python
 from nogui import Matrix # importing the engine